 Wednesday, August 30, 2017

 Rain fell off and on through the night.
 The sky began to clear during breakfast, so I headed west.
 Thunder began at noon and continued frequently until two, when the sky was dark and rain began.
 I set a camp, but the rain and skies cleared.
 I hiked on, with just one more short rain shower.
-I am well north of the Indian Fire and its trail closures.
+I was well north of the Indian Fire and its trail closures.
 But smoke and haze were present all day.
 Perhaps because of the fire, some blowdowns had been cleared from these remote and little maintained trails.
 I saw many 5⁄8" frogs of many colors and patterns, and a hawk.
 There were wooly sunflowers in Big Whitney Meadow.
 A horse party was using Little Whitney Cow Camp.

 Camp: West of Natural Bridge